jrgdre/cmd_ln_parser/ReadMe.md

 Goal of the project is command line argument parser for Pascal programs.

 While there are the `GetOpt()`and `GetLongOpts()` functions, somehow I could not get them running right.
-After to much time spent trying, I came to the point of "How hard can it be ..." and this is the result.
+After too much time spent trying, I came to the point of "How hard can it be ..." and this is the result.

 ## Build